suryakarmakar/nodejs-programming/README.md

 2. If new work is scheduled inside 'beforeExit', the event loop resumes.
 3. After finishing all remaining work, the 'exit' event is emitted.
 4. The process terminates.

+--

+Summary:

+Here’s the complete flow when you run a Node.js script:

+1. Startup: Node.js starts a C++ program that initializes V8, libuv, and loads Node.js core modules.

+2. Parsing: Your JavaScript file is parsed and compiled into machine code by the V8 engine.

+3. Execution: Node.js executes your JavaScript code synchronously.
+If an asynchronous operation is encountered (e.g., reading a file, network request), it is offloaded.

+4. Handling Async: libuv handles the async operation.
+Node.js continues executing other code without blocking.

+5. Event Loop: When async operations finish, their callbacks are added to the task queue, and the event loop picks them up and executes.

+6. Process Exit: When no more work (timers, network handles, async operations) is left, Node.js exits the process cleanly.

+### Non-Blocking vs Blocking Operations:

+1. Non-Blocking: Most operations are designed to be non-blocking by using callbacks, Promises, or async/await.
+The main thread never waits for them; instead, work continues, and a callback is triggered once ready.

+2. Blocking: Some operations, like fs.readFileSync(), are synchronous and block the event loop until completed.
+These should be avoided in production servers because they prevent handling concurrent requests.

 ###